eiji03aero/mskit/README.md

 - toolkit for microservices in go

 # Todo
-- try to deal with basic process/apply usecase, create helper
-- refactor the Apply(event) part to deal with value instead of ptr
 - add domain event pug/sub on restaurant, order
   - Restaurant created event
+- add default options on pub/sub/rpcs
+  - deal with how to configure as well. should be with dedicated method to set options
+- try to deal with basic process/apply usecase, create helper
 - setup tests
   - unit tests
   - github action
-- should try to make the pub/sub, rpc apis easier ...
+- should try to make the pub/sub and rpc apis easier
 - should ponder how tables are initialized
   - probably it should just provide sql
 - update aggregate